 Welcome to the Spring 2020 edition of the Quarterly Security Reminders email, brought to you by Wright State's Chief Information Security Officer.
 This quarter's newsletter will provide you with information about Wright State's computing environment; hopefully you will find it somewhat interesting!

 The goal of the Wright State University IT Security website is to provide information for protecting the University's computing and information resources/data by complying with information-related laws, regulations, policies, and security best practices.
 We are also concerned with the health of your computer and the protection of your sensitive information.

-For your personal protection against malicious internet activity, we encourage you to review the information on this site, specifically the section entitled Do IT Wright, accessible from the menu on the left.
-You are the only one that can protect your finances, identity and personal data.
+For your personal protection against malicious internet activity, we encourage you to review the information on this site, specifically the section entitled Do IT Wright, accessible from the menu on the right.
+You are the only one who can protect your finances, identity, and personal data.

 The CaTS Help Desk is here to help.
 If you have questions or concerns about information technology security, please see the Contact Us page.